dieterich-lab/JACUSA2/README.md

 ## Identifying arrest events
 JACUSA2 supports two methods to identify arrest events by means of comparing counts of arrest and through
-reads: "rt-arrest" and "lrt-arrest".
+reads: *rt-arrest* and *lrt-arrest*.
 Beyond read counts, JACUSA2 shows base counts from arrest and through reads.
 This allows to inspect arrest events and variant calling simultaneously.

 ### rt-arrest